 It is important to prepare for emergency situations before they arise.
-You must be familiar with the part of the building you are in and be able to localize:
+You must be familiar with the part of the building you are in and be able to locate:

 - The evacuation routes

-- The assembly point after evacuation (along A building wall close to D building entrance)
+- The assembly point after evacuation (along the A building wall close to the D building entrance)